soyart/webtools/artnoi.com/src/blog/2024/kbtg-sucks/index.md

 developing end-user apps for the bank's customers, ATM software, or the bank's own internal tools and systems.

-Its premiere product is, KPlus, is KBank's mobile banking app.
+Its premiere product, KPlus, is KBank's mobile banking app.
-KPlus is known for being fast, and  the most reliable among mobile banking apps from any Thai banks.
+KPlus is known for being the fastest and the most reliable among Thai mobile banking apps.

 As a bank's retail customer, I think (and still do) highly of KPlus - most of my banking is done through the app.
 Let's just say it's why